pecard/testeR/README.md

 ### Data

-You will find the baseline data to work in the \~.R/test1/ folder.
+You will find the data to work in the \~.data/ folder.

 | Data         | Description                                                        |
 |--------------|--------------------------------------------------------------------|